muhammadn/firetail-go-lib/examples/petstore-chi/README.md

   ```
   < HTTP/1.1 400 Bad Request
   < Content-Type: text/plain
-  [firetail] request body invalid: request body has an error: doesn't match the schema: Error at "/name": Field must be set to string or not be present
+  firetail - request body invalid: request body has an error: doesn't match the schema: Error at "/name": Field must be set to string or not be present
   Schema:
     {
       "description": "Name of the pet",